EarthScope/earthscopestraintools/README.md

 ### bottle.py
 library for reading gtsm bottle files

-## bottletar.py
+### bottletar.py
-wrapper class for reading 5 cases of tarballs of bottle files and writing to tiledb or miniseed
+wrapper class for reading 5 cases of tarballs of bottle files and writing to tiledb

+### bottle2mseed.py
+add on functionality around bottletar to use obspy to write mseed files